App version: 0.1.0

 The Takeaway

 A car is one of the most significant purchases an individual can make, and the costs involved mean it’s a good idea to put some thought into how best to pay back a car loan.
-Make sure to consider the pros and cons involved.Another solution to more easily making your car payment is refinancing.
+Make sure to consider the pros and cons involved if you choose to pay your car payment with a credit card.Another solution to more easily making your car payment is refinancing.
 Lantern by SoFi can help you compare rates and see if you qualify for auto loan refinancing.

 Photo credit: iStock/FG Trade